 Many of our LEAPers get a kick out of the art station each week.
 We love to see little legs running over to check out the available materials!
-You may see spaghetti and paint, cotton balls, clay, herbs and spices, spray bottles, brightly colored chalk, or sand to sprinkle.
+You may see clay, spray bottles, brightly colored paper, or paint popsicles.
 While we use different materials each week, our goal is always the same: to encourage creativity and exploration using process-focused art.

 In order to better understand process art, it is best to look at process-focused art versus product-focused art.
 Process art focuses on the act of creating, whereas product art focuses on developing a specific creation.

 Art is beneficial to children, no matter how it is presented.
+There is a time and a place for both process-focused and product-focused art.
 Process art, however, opens up a world of exploration for kids.
 They are free to use the materials however they choose and create something that is uniquely theirs.
 When a child is finished, it is unlikely that his or her creation will look like anyone else’s.
 It’s fascinating to see creativity at work!

 Process art benefits the whole child.
 The freedom to work creatively provides social-emotional, language, cognitive, and physical benefits: